BSc Paramedic Practice – Remote and Hazardous Environments

 Outreach Rescue Medic Skills (ORMS)

-We have a longstanding relationship with ORMS which has seen us collaborate on a range of domestic and international projects related to emergency management.
+The 625 have a longstanding relationship with ORMS, which has seen us collaborate on a range of domestic and international projects relating to emergency management.

 Years 1 & 2 (Stage 1)